How to Start a Nonprofit

 2. Clarify Your Purpose & Business Plan

-If you want to attract nonprofit board members, starting capital, or potential support or volunteers, you must have a clear idea of what you want to do and how you want to do it.
+If you want to attract nonprofit board members, starting capital, or potential support, you must have a clear idea of what you want to do and how you want to do it.
+You must give your community clear reasons to volunteer with or to donate to your cause.
 Every developing organization should prepare two primary documents: 1) your mission, vision, and values, and 2) your business plan.

 It is important to remember that these documents do not have to be prepared in a final version.
 Once your board of directors is assembled, you will most likely have productive conversations and wise input from your team that will help you iron out kinks.
 Let that support help you grow in the best ways!